lightningfastcomputing/ThorFork-Mining-Game/README.md

 # TODO

-Add a queue to the world class that sequences actions done to it (cascading explosions, falling rocks, etc)

 When physics are improved, replace bounding boxes with SDL_RECTs to take advantage of the library's utilities

 Either standardize Vec2F/Vec2 coordinates or just use float coordinates, Vec2 could come in handly for raycasting later though